LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%Multi_sensor_synchronisation_wiring_example.png%%

 One problem with the use of several sensors on one readout host (+pc) is that the measurements may drift over time.
 On the one hand, (+usb) latencies can occur.
 This can occur due to various factors, including device drivers, data transfer speed and system resources.
-High-quality (+usb) devices and modern drivers often minimise latencies.
+High-quality (+usb) devices and modern drivers often minimise latencies.[@Wimmer2019]
 Nevertheless, complex data processing tasks and overloaded (+usb) ports can lead to delays.

 %%Measured_sensor_readout_to_processing_using_host_software.csv%%